statesman/2015-traffic-deaths/README.md

 ### Description:

-* Have to exchange bad quotes from MS Word.
+* Check for bad quotes from MS Word.
-* have to get rid of the extra returns entered by Alejandro.
-Use no wrap to find them.
-You'll know if the paste doesn't match rows.
-Replace the old column.
+* Check for bad returns.

-* Replace double quotes into single quotes
+By using the a better [csv to json](http://www.convertcsv.com/csv-to-json.htm) converter the quote marks are handled.

 ### Date of accident